 Virginia’s kind heart.

 That she crossed half the country in the middle of winter to support me in the most difficult decision of my life.

 That she listened and never judged and she still listens and doesn’t judge.

 Jamie’s peace and love of self.

 The parties she used to have at her apartment when we worked together—how much fun we had.

 The beautiful rack of lamb she prepared one Easter.

-The day Toby and I arrived at her home in our pajamas to celebrate her birthday—we sang Happy Birthday and threw rose petals at her.
+The day Toby and I arrived at her home at the break of dawn in our pajamas to celebrate her birthday—we sang Happy Birthday and threw rose petals at her.

 The way Toby squeezed every last bit out of life.